BANKEX/zkproof-research/articles/Balanced tree based memory for snapps.md

 # Ordered balanced Merkle tree for Snapps

 Below we will describe a way to reduce a proof size given by a Merkle tree (about Merkle tree: https://en.wikipedia.org/wiki/Merkle_tree).
 The way is based on a special - balanced approach to build the tree of hashes.
 The main idea is that keeping a balanced tree of hashes ensures fewer nodes count between the root and any element even in the worst possible case, so that makes a proof shorter.
-Also, we will provide numerical tests to compare the unbalanced (ordinary) Merkle tree and the balanced one.

 ## Merkle trees